OrakulStudio/AI-Toolkit-Viking-Engine-Fork/README.md

 *Server-class speed on consumer hardware*

 > Based on [ostris/ai-toolkit](https://github.com/ostris/ai-toolkit) — the original author's work is the foundation of everything here.
 All original commits preserved.
+>
+> Why Orakul Studio is Windows-Native
+Many people are used to thinking that "serious" development and AI belong on Linux.
+But if you look under the hood of any popular operating system, you'll see an endless series of workarounds, emulation attempts, and compromises.

+We don't compromise.

+Hardware Performance: The Viking Engine is optimized for Windows not out of laziness, but because it provides direct, low-level access to the RTX 4090's resources without any slowdowns.

+Death to workarounds: Linux is beautiful when you're browsing the web.
+But when it comes to working with heavyweights, asynchronous memory streaming, and real computing resources, it turns into a patchwork of patches.
+We value our time and studio resources more than "pretty" fonts in the terminal.

+Unique Architecture: Our optimizations are the result of extensive work with the Ada Lovelace architecture.
+It works where it's supposed to—fast, predictable, and without surprises like broken drivers or incompatible libraries.

+Oracul Studio is designed for those who want to get things done, not just "administer" systems.
+Our base is Windows.
+Our goal is results.
+Anything else is just a waste of time.

 *Orakul Studio — Chernihiv, Ukraine 🇺🇦*